nowitsabby/dark-rpg-nextjs/assets/srd/skills/rules.md

 ### Combat Skills

 Skills with this descriptor are used in the heat of battle.
-They are often made in reaction to an enemy's blows, with a basic skill test and the resulting degrees of success or failure determining how well the user acquitted himself in the attempt.
+They are often made in reaction to an enemy's blows, with a basic skill test and the resulting degrees of success or failure determining how well the user acquitted herself in the attempt.

 ### Crafting Skills